 The soils in the study area are mapped as pertaining to the Commerce and Sharkey associations.
-The first consists of loamy soils on the highest portions of the natural levees of the Mississippi River and covers most of the APE.
+The first consists of loamy soils on the highest portions of the natural levees of the Mississippi River.
 Sharkey soils are clays that occur on the lower elevations of natural levees of the Mississippi River (USDA 1971).
+Most of the soils in the APE are Sharkey soils.